 Did you know that between Thanksgiving and New Years, nonprofit giving surges?
-Whether its the holiday spirit or tax-savvy donors, this giving season is a great time to turn past givers into returning supporters with a year-end gift to your annual fundraising campaign.
+Whether it’s the holiday spirit or tax-savvy donors, the giving season is a great time to turn past givers into returning supporters with a year-end gift to your annual fundraising campaign.

 Hire a Fundraising Consultant

 By hiring a fundraising consultant to help your team retain more annual fund donors, you can learn from their expertise and benefit from their partnership.
-Learn more fundraising consultant strategies by checking out Averill Fundraising Solutions’s hiring guide for fundraising consultants!
+Learn more fundraising consultant strategies by checking out Averill Fundraising Solutions’s hiring guide.

 How can we acknowledge the support of our annual fund donors?